of Displayed Technologies: 10 / 12

 • Licensing Officer: Randhawa, Davinder

-TS-044474 — The Need: Addressing the Growing Threat of Foodborne Illness Foodborne illnesses caused by bacterial pathogens pose a significant public health concern worldwide, leading to millions of illnesses and thousands of deaths each year.
-Traditional antimicrobial therapies are facing challenges due to the…
+TS-044474 — The Need Foodborne illnesses caused by bacterial pathogens like Campylobacter pose a significant public health concern worldwide, leading to millions of illnesses and thousands of deaths each year.
+Increasing bacterial resistance to antibiotics is creating an urgent need for new and novel antibioti…

 • College: College of Food, Agricultural, and Environmental Sciences (CFAES)